-In Year 10 you will learn about different styles of performance and practitioners such as Stanislavski and Brecht.
+In year 10 you will learn about different styles of performance and practitioners such as Stanislavski and Brecht.
 We will start to explore a number of different plays and embark on preparation for all 3 components.
-We will make at least 2 theatre visits to contrasting performances.
-You will also be expected to participate in the Christmas Show.
+You will have priority in making at least 2 theatre visits to contrasting performances.

-In Year 11 you will complete each of the components.
+In year 11 you will complete each of the components.
 You will perform your devised and scripted performances to live audiences and a visiting examiner.
 The course culminates in a written exam.